Betram-Lalusha/FlixSter/README.md

 * [ ] List anything else that you can get done to improve the app functionality!
   * [x] Details page styling
   * [x] Button on poster to give visual cue to user that they can play trailer by clicking button
   * [x] User can click either poster image or "play trailer" button on details page to play trailer
+  * [x] details page responds to landscape orientation

 ## Video Walkthrough